akatkar/java-swing-calculator/README.md

 # Calculator

-This is the Swing GUI demonstration code.
+This is the simple Swing-GUI demonstration code to be refactored.

+Swing GUI is not part of refactoring, just provide simple visible code envrionment.

 Code will be improved step by step.

 # This is the first step
 A working copy of a calculator has been written.